SadhanaSai/12740-COVIDOccupancy/README.md

 ## Experiments and Results
+I plan to use a room with a single point of entry as my testing field.
+The PIR sensor will be placed right at the entry in front of the door inside the room.
+When people enter or leave the room, the PIR sensor will detect the motion and will get triggered.
+The break beam sensor will be place across the floor to allow for the beam to be broken and the sensor to be triggered.
+The maximum occupancy is planned to be set at 4 people.
 At this point, the PIR counts the number of instances but the buzzer sounds at every point.
 I will have to incorporate a break beam sensor to make the counts recorded more accurate and make the buzzer sound only when the threshold is reached.